DannySprouse/Crystals-Collector-Game/README.md

 Purpose:  PC gaming; web application guessing game

+Responsiveness:  Game has some (limited) responsiveness as it is designed to be played on a desktop or laptop computer; but can also be viewed/played equally well using a horizontal orientation on most iPad and tablet systems

 Summary:  The computer generates a random number, which is visible to the player.
 There are four crystal images that also each get assigned a random (but hidden) number.
 The user objective is to click on the four crystal images to reveal their value and attempt to generate a value equal to the computer generated number.
 If there is an exact match between the random number and the series of crystal clicks, the player wins and a WIN score is added; if the player exceeds the target number, the player loses and a LOSSES score is added.
 After a win or loss, the game resets, and a new random number target is set for the player, and all four crystal images also receive additional randomly assigned numbers.

 Problem:  The task was to create an app to run in browser that features dynamically updating HTML code, JavaScript, jQuery and computer random generation within a specific set range, and storing and adding those numbers and comparing to a random set number.
 I needed code for the computer to generate a random number as the baseline (ranging between 19 and 120), then assign a random number to each of the four crystals (ranging between 1 to 12).
 Then once the baseline number was matched or exceeded, a win or loss gets recorded to the player total score.